Library

 -

-: A list of modules to evaluate. -
+modules: A list of modules to evaluate. -

-: A list of strings representing the location of the deployment.
+prefix: A list of strings representing the location of the deployment.
 Typical value:[ "nixops4Deployments" name ]

 Output attributes